 Paramount Taurus 400

-Introducing the new Taurus 400 Series 6 equatorial fork.
+Introducing the new Taurus 400 Series 6 equatorial fork mount.

 The Paramount Taurus 400 includes the advanced MKS 6000 telescope control system which lets you connect via USB C, Ethernet, and Wi-Fi.
-The Instrument Panel offers high-power XT60 connectors and a pass-through Ethernet port.
+Its instrument panel includes high-power XT60 connectors and a pass-through Ethernet port.

-Taurus equatorial fork mounts allow uninterrupted horizon-to-horizon imaging and accommodates Schmidt-Cassegrain or open-truss telescopes up to 17 inches (0.4 m).
+Taurus equatorial fork mounts allow uninterrupted horizon-to-horizon imaging and accommodate Schmidt-Cassegrain or open-truss telescopes up to 17 inches (0.4 m).

 Hardware Specifications